joshuaking2020/Dashboard/README.md

 # Dashboard
 Sales Insights

-According to the data set given we hace used AIM's Grid to Understand the client's problem
+According to the data set given we have used AIM's Grid to Understand the client's problem

 PURPOSE
 - To unlock sales insights that are not visible before the sales team doe decision support and automate them to reduces manual time spent in data gathering.